User65k/flash_rust_ws/README.md

 ["example.com"]
 ip = "127.0.0.1:1337"
 #validate_server_name = true # Optional: Match Host header against this vHost
-dir = "/var/www/"
+dir = "/var/www/" # Optional: A mount point must match if omitted

-["example.com".docs] # /docs will not go to /var/www/ but to ./target/doc/
+["example.com".docs] # /docs/* will not go to /var/www/ but to ./target/doc/
 dir = "target/doc/"
 index = ["index.html"]
+# Optional: Set some headers if they were not present before
+header = {Referrer-Policy = "strict-origin-when-cross-origin", Feature-Policy = "microphone 'none'; geolocation 'none'"}

+["example.com".php] # /php/* will go to FastCGI dir = "/opt/php/"
+index = ["index.php"]
+fcgi.sock = "127.0.0.1:9000" # TCP
+fcgi.exec = ["php"] # check that the file exists and ends in .php
+# Optional: If we don't want so serve everything else,
+# we can limit what will be served to:
+serve = ["css", "js", "png", "jpeg", "jpg"]
+# PHP does not follow the CGI/1.1 spec, it needs SCRIPT_FILENAME set
+# to do so:
+fcgi.script_filename = true

+["example.com".py] # /py/* will go to FastCGI dir = "/opt/py/"
+fcgi.sock = "/tmp/py.sock" # Unix Socket
+# we don't check if the file actually exists.
+This is up to Python
 ```
 Place the config file in one of these places: